FieldMarshallVague/kyc-ui/README.md

 Git clone the project and run `npm install` and then `npm run prestart`.

-The server generates SSL certificates and defaults to the port 8090.
+The server generates its own SSL certificates and defaults to the port 8090.
+You can run this with VS Code, by choosing 'launch project' in the debugging tab.
+If this doesn't start, check it's pointing to 'server/index.js' in the debugging config file (it uses an ES6 Module parser for the server.js file).

 Visit https://localhost:8090/ to view it.

 You'll probably have to accept 'unsafe' access to it as the certs are self-signed.

 ## Internals